Which issues would you most highlight to someone new to your state?

 - At the time of providing a sample for testing, the prospective employee must be provided with written notice of their rights and responsibilities under the act.

 - A preliminary screening procedure that uses a single-use test device may be used for prospective employees.

 - Samples for prospective or current employees may be collected onsite or at an approved laboratory.

-- If a screening test for a prospective employee produces a positive result, an approved laboratory shall confirm that result by a second examination of the sample, using gas chromatography with mass spectrometry or an equivalent scientifically accepted method, unless the prospective employee signs a written waiver at the time or after he or she receives the preliminary test result.
+- If a screening test for a prospective employee produces a positive result, an approved laboratory shall confirm that result by a second examination of the sample, using gas chromatography with mass spectrometry or an equivalent scientifically accepted method, unless the prospective employee signs a written waiver at the time or after they receives the preliminary test result.